How to tenderize skirt steak?

 Natural Methods vs. Mechanical Methods

-Natural Methods: Natural tenderizing techniques rely on ingredients or processes to break down the meat’s muscle fibers and connective tissues.
-These include:
+Natural methods for tenderizing skirt steak rely on specific ingredients and techniques to break down muscle fibers and connective tissues.
+These skirt steak tenderizing techniques include:

 1. Marination: Using acidic ingredients like citrus juice, vinegar, or buttermilk helps break down proteins, softening the meat.
 Enzymatic marinades using fruits like pineapple or papaya can also achieve similar effects.